coalton-lang/coalton-website/content/post/20220906-quantum-compiler.md

 ***

-One particularly nice thing going on is that the whole machinery quilc uses top optimize programs automatically gets applied.
+One particularly nice thing going on is that the whole machinery quilc uses to optimize programs automatically gets applied.
 It's not _just_ a discrete compiler, it's an *optimizing* compiler with support for discrete operation sets.

 ## Inaccuracy gotchas and validating the compiler